-If our diet is high in diuretic ingredients like caffeine and alcohol, it's going to leach hydration leaving us with dry skin.
+If our diet is high in diuretic ingredients like caffeine and alcohol, it's going to leach hydration, leaving us with dry skin.
 And, this might surprise you, but oily skin is often a sign of severely dehydrated skin.
-When skin cannot get enough moisture to naturally exfoliate, it will be evidenced by clogged pores leading to over production of oil.
+When skin cannot get enough moisture to naturally exfoliate, it will be evidenced by clogged pores leading to overproduction of oil.

 TIP 3: It's not just about LIQUID intake.

 Interestingly enough, we don't just get hydration from liquids alone.
 The food we eat accounts for 20% of our hydration.
-Fruits and non-starchy vegetables are high water content foods so if we're eating plenty of these, we're adding hydration to the body and thereby moisture to the skin.
+Fruits and non-starchy vegetables are high water content foods, so if we're eating plenty of these; we're adding hydration to the body and thereby moisture to the skin.
 This is good news.
 We may be getting more hydration than we thought when we consider our fruit and veggie intake.

 TIP 4: Don't punish your skin with hot water.

-Hot water is the kryptonite to moisture in skin.
-It damages the keratin cells located on epidermis.
+Hot water is the kryptonite to moisture in the skin.
+It damages the keratin cells located on the epidermis.
 This prevents the cells from locking in moisture.
 So if we already have a dry skin condition, using hot water will make it worse, not better.

-We often equate hot water with clean but that is not correct.
-Taking long, hot, showers or baths may feel great to the muscles, but it wreaks havoc on the skin.
-If you must indulge, keep it to a minimum or be prepared to suffer stressed, dry skin.
+We often equate hot water with clean, but that is not correct.
+Taking long, hot showers or baths may feel great to the muscles, but it wreaks havoc on the skin.
+If you must indulge, keep it to a minimum or be prepared to suffer stressed dry skin.
 Immediately drink lots of water, eat nutritious, high water content food to speed rehydration after that hot bath or shower.
 To improve moisture retention, the best practice is to *always* wash your face with lukewarm water and never use hot water on the face.

 TIP 5: Don't beat up your skin.

 I kind of cringe when I hear someone wants to use a spinning brush to clean the skin.
 It is often too much on the face, namely because people don't realize how hard they're pressing it into the skin.
-I recommend using a more effective cleanser so there is no need to use such a device.
+I recommend using a more effective cleanser, so there is no need to use such a device.
 Taking care not to use bath sponges, scrub brushes, and rough washcloths will go a long way in preventing damaged skin and moisture loss.
-Always pat or blot (don't rub) the skin when drying the face (or even the skin on the body) and we'll leave the top layers of skin in tact thereby maintaining a stronger moisture barrier.
+Always pat or blot (don't rub) the skin when drying the face (or even the skin on the body), and we'll leave the top layers of skin intact, thereby maintaining a stronger moisture barrier.